MintMCP

 • Self-hosted open-source: Months for production-ready deployment with full features

-MintMCP Gateway eliminates the build versus buy decision by providing enterprise-grade MCP infrastructure deployable in minutes.
+MintMCP Gateway reduces the build versus buy burden by providing enterprise MCP infrastructure with managed deployment.
 The platform offers:

 • Pre-configured policies for common use cases without security gaps